Finsler perturbation with nondense geodesics with irrational directions: Simple Finsler metrics and dual lens maps

 If $\varphi_0$ is reversible, we define $\tilde{\sigma}$ by:

 It is clear that $\tilde{\sigma}$ is symmetric.
-By Theorem \ref{thm3}, $\tilde{\varphi}$ can be chosen to be reversible. \end{proof} \begin{remark} The support of metric perturbation can be made small if we have the size of $K$ is small. \end{remark}
+By Theorem \ref{thm3}, $\tilde{\varphi}$ can be chosen to be reversible. \end{proof} \begin{remark} The support of the resulting metric perturbation can be made small if the size of $K$ is small. \end{remark}